PSA Group: Former marques and subsidiaries

 A number of marques were inherited following the acquisition of Chrysler Europe in 1978, and some were merged to re-establish Talbot, a previously dormant marque.

 Chrysler Europe marques included the British Sunbeam (1901–1976), Humber (1868-1976), Singer (1905–1970), Commer (1905–1979), Hillman (1907–1976), Karrier (1908–1977), the French Simca (1934–1977) and the Spanish Barreiros (1959–1978).

 Cycles Peugeot produced bicycles from 1882 until 2005.
-In 1987 ProCycle of Canada acquired rights to distribute French-made Peugeots in North America and in 1990, Cycles Peugeot sold the North American rights to market bicycles under the Peugeot name to ProCycle.
+In 1987, ProCycle of Canada acquired the rights to distribute French-made Peugeots in North America and in 1990, Cycles Peugeot sold the North American rights to market bicycles under the Peugeot name to ProCycle.
 In 2001, ProCycle discontinued the Peugeot bicycle brand.
 In Europe, the licence to produce Peugeot-branded bicycles was sold to Cycleurope, a company making bicycles under different names, on condition that it would be reconsidered in 2004.
 That license was later withdrawn for Europe, though production of bicycles for export continued for another year.

+Peugeot Motocycles manufactures a range of mopeds and scooters.
+In 2014, Mahindra & Mahindra acquired a 51% stake in the company, and in 2019, PSA sold its remaining stake.
+The company owned 50% of the Chinese Jinan Qingqi Peugeot Motocycles joint venture, which became a wholly owned subsidiary of China South Industries Group in 2013.

-Citer SA is a French-based car rental company established by Citroën in 1968 was sold to Enterprise Holdings in 2011.
+Citer is a French-based car rental company established by Citroën in 1968.
+It was sold to Enterprise Holdings in 2011.